A unified variational framework for the inverse Kohn-Sham problem: Optimization-theoretic classification of inverse Kohn--Sham formulations

-A second broad class arises when neither of the two defining inverse-KS relations is singled out as the unique retained outer constraint.
-Instead, both relations are promoted to residuals, penalties, or tracking terms inside a joint objective.
-This leads to enlarged all-at-once formulations in which state consistency and density reproduction are treated simultaneously at the objective level.
+A second class places both defining inverse-KS relations into a single scalar objective through separate residual blocks.
+This leads to enlarged all-at-once formulations in which state consistency and density reproduction are treated simultaneously without designating either relation as the unique retained outer constraint.

 Writing the occupied orbitals as $\{\phi_i\}_{i=1}^N$, one natural example is

 together with the usual orbital orthonormality constraints and, where desired, additional regularity penalties on the potential or gauge-fixing terms.
 Here the first term measures violation of the KS state equations, while the second measures violation of density reproduction.
 In such a formulation, neither relation is treated solely as a hidden solver nor solely as a hard constraint.
 Instead, both enter symmetrically as coupled optimization targets.